Pandora Papers: Rich and powerful deny wrongdoing after dump of purported secrets - Up News Info

 Article content

-WASHINGTON — The Czech prime minister, the king of Jordan and the chairman of India’s biggest conglomerate were among global figures denying wrongdoing on Monday after the leak of what major news outlets called a secret trove of documents about offshore finance.
+WASHINGTON — The Czech prime minister, the king of Jordan and the chairman of a well-known Indian conglomerate were among global figures denying wrongdoing on Monday after the leak of what major news outlets called a secret trove of documents about offshore finance.

 India said it would investigate cases linked to the data dump, known collectively as the “Pandora Papers,” while Pakistani Finance Minister Shaukat Tarin said officials named in the documents would be investigated – including himself.